 5. Future proof the cost of aging parents

-According to our research, about one-third of Gen Xers feel they’re more likely to have to care for an aging parent as a result of the coronavirus outbreak—a number that’s grown from 27 percent in late March to 34 percent in early April.
-As your parents age, you will face the prospect of having to care for them when they can no longer care for themselves.3 But looking after aging parents can be a full-time job in itself, and it’s helpful to think about what that will look like.
+A recent survey revealed that 71% of middle-aged Americans are engaged in caregiving roles for both their children and aging parents.
+Additionally, 56% of Gen X caregivers financially support either their parents or their children, or both.4 But looking after aging parents can be a full-time job in itself, and it’s helpful to think about what that will look like.
 You may want to look into long-term care insurance, as it will help you maintain peace of mind that your parents will get the care they deserve—and will reduce the stress of having to be a daily caregiver yourself.

 This information is courtesy of New York Life Insurance Company, used with permission.
-It is intended exclusively for general information only. ©2024, New York Life Insurance Company.
+It is intended exclusively for general information only. ©2025, New York Life Insurance Company.
+All rights reserved.